microsoft/azure-dev-day/README.md

 This repo contains all the information for Azure Dev Day labs.

+You can access the [presentations and content here](https://www.linkedin.com/smart-links/AQHj8nc75BxgAA).

 If you don't have an Azure Subscription to use for these labs, please create a free subscription at https://azure.microsoft.com/free/.

 ## Labs